 - 1 tablespoon water

-- In a bowl of your standing mixer, add milk and sugar and sprinkle in the yeast.
-Let sit for about 5 minutes while you are getting everything else ready.
+- In a bowl of your standing mixer fitted with dough hook, add milk, sugar, and yeast.
+Let sit for about 5 minutes.

-- Crack the eggs into the measuring cup with the oil and lemon juice or apple cider vinegar and beat until just mixed.
-Add to the mixing bowl along with the softened butter and knead for about 2 minutes until smooth.
+- Crack the eggs into the measuring cup with the oil and add the lemon juice or apple cider vinegar.
+Add to the mixing bowl and knead for about 2 minutes until smooth.

-- Add the remaining flour into the bowl and knead for 10 minutes on low speed or as recommended speed for kneading dough on mixer.
+- Add the salt and remaining flour into the bowl and knead for 10 minutes on low speed or as recommended speed for kneading dough on mixer.
 For my kitchenaid pro 6qt, it's number 2.
 The dough should be slightly sticky but come away clean from the bowl.
 If kneading by hand try not to add any more flour as it will make the dough tough.
 Use a dough scraper to help you along.

-- Grease a bowl with about a teaspoon of oil.
-I use tall plastic lidded containers that are perfect for dough.
+- Grease a bowl or container with a drizzle of oil.
+I use tall plastic lidded containers for this.

-- Take out the dough and knead it once or twice.
-Place the dough into a greased bowl or container and cover with plastic wrap or the container lid.
+- Place the dough into a greased bowl or container and cover with plastic wrap or the container lid.
 Let rise for 1 hour or until doubled in size.

 - Remove dough and flatten creating a rectangle.

-- Divide that dough into 15,16, or 24 pieces depending on what size you would like the rolls to be and which pans you will use.
-Dividing into 15 will give you good size rolls.
-You can use a 9x13 baking dish to bake these.
-If you divide into 16 pieces, you can use two 9" round baking pans and place 8 rolls in each.
-If you want to spread the love then you can divide into 24 and use a baking sheet to bake.
-It is better and easier to line the baking sheet with parchment paper to prevent sticking.
+- Divide that dough into 16 or 24 pieces depending on what size you would like the rolls to be and which pans you'll use.
+If dividing into 16 pieces, you can use two 9" round baking pans and place 8 rolls in each.
+If you divide into 24, use a baking sheet lined with parchment paper to prevent sticking.

 - Remove plastic wrap.
 Brush the tops with an egg wash, if desired.

 - Bake rolls for 15 - 20 minutes until golden brown.
 Time depends on your chosen pan.
-Remove from pan and place on rack to cool.
-If you chose not to use an egg wash prior to baking you can brush the tops with some melted butter to create flavor and shine.
-If you choose to do nothing that is perfectly fine.
+Remove from pan and place on a rack to cool.
+If you chose not to use an egg wash prior to baking you can brush the tops with some melted butter to create flavor and shine or simply leave as is.